A gradient based calibration method for the Heston model: Derivation of a gradient based optimization strategy

 \subsection{Gradient descent algorithm for the parameter calibration}

-Solving the first-order optimality condition all at once will be difficult due to the forward-backward structure.
+Solving the first-order optimality condition all at once is difficult due to the forward-backward structure.
 Therefore, we propose a gradient descent algorithm in the following.

-For a given initial parameter set $u_0$, we can solve the state equation.
-With the state solution at hand, we can compute the adjoint equation backwards in time.
+For a given initial parameter set $\xi_0$, we can solve the state equation for the Heston model with constant control variable $\xi$ \eqref{eq: Heston transformed} or time dependent parameter \eqref{eq: Heston transformed time}.
+With the state solution at hand, we can compute the corresponding adjoint equation \eqref{eq: Heston AD} or \eqref{eq:HestonAD_noA} backwards in time.
 Then we have all the information available to compute the gradient and update the parameter set using a gradient step.
+The procedure is sketched in algorithm \ref{alg:GDHeston}.